• About

 Hon.
 Haruna Iddrisu, Minister for Education

-Mr. Asare’s reasons for siding with school authorities for keeping such rules appear to differ from the position of the Minister for Education, Hon.
+Mr. Asare’s reasons for siding with school authorities for keeping such rules appear to reflect the position of the Minister for Education, Hon.
 Haruna Iddrisu.

 Addressing the issue at a 75th anniversary ceremony of Mawuli School, the education minister empowered the Ghana Education Service and authorities of senior high schools to make sure they keep such rules that regulate the conduct of students, including letting them trim their hair.
 He emphasized that it was part of character molding and ensuring discipline.